 a.
-Disclosure / Allegation from a child/young person - Child at risk b.
-Allegations of abuse made against other children (Peer on Peer/child on child abuse)
+Disclosure / Allegation from a child/young person - Child at risk

 If a child volunteers' information about significant harm to a member of staff, it may sometimes be done obliquely rather than directly.
 An abused child is likely to be under severe emotional stress and the staff member may be the only adult whom the child is prepared to trust.
-See appendix 4.
+Staff should reassure victims of abuse that they are being taken seriously and will be supported.
+Children should never be made to feel ashamed or that they are creating a problem by reporting abuse, sexual violence or sexual harassment.